cqx931/cqx931/README.md

 ## About Me

-I am a media artist, educator and researcher.
-I am currently working as a lecturer at Leuphana University of Lüneburg.
+I am a media artist, researcher and a lecturer at Leuphana University of Lüneburg.

 You can check out more artworks on my personal website:
 [https://chenqianxun.com](https://chenqianxun.com)